jcarreira/cirrus-kv/README.md

 MacOS Requirements
 ============
-Building on MacOS has slightly different requirements than on linux.
-Namely, it requires the installation of gettext, which provides some of the macros used in the configure file.
-Otherwise, simply ensure that automake, autoconf, and a high enough version of gcc/g++ are installed.
-Additionally, make sure that xcode command line tools are installed, as this should provide make and other necessary programs. gcc/g++ can be installed using macports, and the `port select` command allows you to set the new version of gcc/g++ as the one you want to use.
+Building on MacOS requires the installation of gettext, boost and wget.
+Please ensure that automake, autoconf, and a high enough version of gcc/g++ are installed.
+Make sure that xcode command line tools are installed. gcc/g++ can be installed using macports, and the `port select` command allows you to set the new version of gcc/g++ as the one you want to use.
 The remaining programs can be installed using homebrew. cpplint can still be installed via pip.

-gettext can be installed as follows using homebrew.
-Read the warning before running the link command:
+gettext can be installed as follows using homebrew:

     $ brew install gettext
     $ brew link --force gettext

+To install wget do:

+    $ brew install wget

-To install gcc/g++ you may have to do:
+To install gcc/g++ do:

     $ port install gcc5
     $ port select --list gcc

+To install boost do:

+    $ sudo port install boost

+To install cpplint do:

+    $ pip install cpplint

 Building
 =========